-The city of Anchorage is home to roughly 40% of Alaska’s total population.
-It also has the highest property taxes in the state.
-The total mill rate in Anchorage is generally about 15 mills, varying somewhat depending on where in the city you live.
-That means, without claiming any exemptions, homeowners in Anchorage would pay a property tax rate of 1.5%, well above the national average.
+The city of Anchorage is home to roughly half of Alaska’s total population.
+It also has one of the highest property taxes in the state.
+Without claiming any exemptions, homeowners in Anchorage would pay a property tax rate of 1.32%, which is well above the national average.

-Here’s the good news: Anchorage offers its residents a number of significant property tax exemptions:
+The good news is Anchorage offers its residents a number of significant property tax exemptions:

 - The Senior Citizen Exemption is worth up to $150,000 of the assessed value and can be claimed by residents who are 65 years of age or older and who own and live in the home as their primary residence.
 Homeowners paying the mill rate of 15 mills and receiving the full exemption would save $2,250 annually.

 Other exemptions include the Military Service Widow/Widower Exemption and the Fire Protection Exemption.
-In total, these exemptions alleviate some of the property tax burden of Anchorage residents.
-For that reason the actual average effective property tax rate in the city is 1.36%.
-That is still highest in the state, but lower than the 1.5% rate mentioned above.
+In total, these exemptions alleviate part of the property tax burden of Anchorage residents.

 Fairbanks North Star

 The Fairbanks North Star Borough, which contains the city of Fairbanks, has slightly lower property taxes on average than the city of Anchorage.
-The borough-wide average effective property tax rate in Fairbanks North Star is 1.32% and the typical homeowner in the borough pays about $2,807 annually in property taxes.
+The borough-wide average effective property tax rate in Fairbanks North Star is 1.18% and the typical homeowner in the borough pays $2,790 annually in property taxes.

 The Matanuska-Susitna Borough sits north of Anchorage and stretches all the way to Denali State Park.
-The average effective property tax rate in Matanuska-Susitna Borough is 1.19%, slightly lower than the state average.
+The average effective property tax rate in Matanuska-Susitna Borough is 1.17%, just lower than the state average.

 Kenai Peninsula Borough

 The Kenai Peninsula Borough sits on Alaska’s Cook Inlet, encompassing both the Kenai Peninsula and the land across the inlet.
-The Borough has significantly lower property taxes than Alaska’s other most-populated boroughs.
+The Borough has significantly lower property taxes than Alaska’s other more populated boroughs.

-The average effective property tax rate in the Kenai Peninsula Borough is just 0.74%, a little over half that in Anchorage.
-The typical annual real estate tax payment in the borough is $1,524.
+The average effective property tax rate in the Kenai Peninsula Borough is just 0.67%, which is quite low.
+The typical annual real estate tax payment in the borough is $1,595.

 Juneau City and Borough

-Juneau is the capital city of Alaska, but is reachable only by plane or boat from the rest of the state.
-The city is hemmed in by the Coast Mountains, which limits the amount of space in the city.
-For that reason, property values – and property taxes – are relatively high.
+Juneau is the capital city of Alaska, but it's only reachable by plane or boat.
+The city is hemmed in by the Coast Mountains, which limits the amount of space that's available.

-The median home value in Juneau is $309,900 and the typical homeowner pays $2,914 annually in property taxes.
-That is about $800 more than the U.S. average.
+The median home value in Juneau is $344,000, and the typical homeowner pays $3,211 annually in property taxes.